Robbbo-T/GAIA-PORTFOLIO/PROJECTs/GAIA-AIR/COAFI_INDEX/PART_2/id_GPAM/product/AMPEL360_AIRCRAFT/Aircraft_model_XWLRGA_VERSION01/CSDB/DOCs/PDR/PoC/MTL-Method_token_library/EngineeringDesignNotebook001/DMC-S1000D/AMP360-PDR-HYD-SOL-A/PoC-id/GAIAPULSE_GP/AMPEL-0201-29-001-A-001-00_EN/STE_Simplified_technical_english/PDR_CODE_NUMBER/TAG_CROSS_REFERENCE_COMPARE/FTC-29-00-00-00-000/ATA29/readme.md

 *   Vendor Specifications: Datasheets, installation manuals, and service bulletins.
 *   **PDR Code Numbering and Tagging Methodology:**  Refer to the document [PDR Code Numbering and Tag Cross-Reference Explanation](PDR_CODE_NUMBER/TAG_CROSS_REFERENCE_COMPARE/FTC-29-00-00-00-000/ATA29/readme.md) for a detailed explanation of the code numbering and tag cross-referencing system used within this PDR documentation set.
 This document explains the structure and purpose of codes like `GPAM-AMPEL-0201-29-001-A` and tags used for traceability and configuration management.

-**Explanation of the Integration:**

-*   **Location:**  We are placing the link within "29.8.1 Technical Documentation" because this new `readme.md` is itself a piece of technical documentation *about* the PDR documentation system.
-It's not a normative standard or a user manual, but rather an explanatory document.
-*   **Link Text:**  The link text "PDR Code Numbering and Tagging Methodology" clearly describes what the linked document is about.
-You can adjust this text to be even more specific if needed (e.g., "Explanation of PDR Code Structure and Cross-Referencing Tags").
-*   **Markdown Link:**  We use a standard markdown link `[Link Text](relative/path/to/readme.md)`.
-*   **Relative Path:** The path `PDR_CODE_NUMBER/TAG_CROSS_REFERENCE_COMPARE/FTC-29-00-00-00-000/ATA29/readme.md` is a *relative path* assuming that your main `readme.md` file and the new `readme.md` are in the directory structure you provided.  **Ensure this relative path is correct based on your actual file organization.**  If they are in different repositories or you are hosting the documents online, you might need to use a different type of link (e.g., absolute URL if hosted online).
-*   **Explanatory Sentence:** The sentence following the link provides context, explaining *why* this document is linked and what kind of information readers will find there.
-It mentions the purpose of the codes and tags (traceability, configuration management) and gives an example of a code (`GPAM-AMPEL-0201-29-001-A`).

-**Benefits of this Approach:**

-*   **Organization:** Keeps the main PDR document focused on the technical description of the Hydraulic System, while placing the documentation about the coding system in a dedicated, linked document.
-*   **Discoverability:** Readers of the main PDR document who need to understand the code numbering or tagging system can easily find the explanation in the "References" section.
-*   **Maintainability:** If you update the code numbering system or tagging methodology, you only need to update the dedicated `readme.md` file in `/PDR_CODE_NUMBER/...`.
-You don't need to modify the main PDR document extensively.
-*   **Best Practice:**  It's a best practice in documentation to separate descriptive content from meta-documentation (documentation about the documentation itself).

-**Next Steps:**

-1.  **Copy and paste** the markdown code snippet above into the "29.8 References and Related Documents" section of your main `readme.md` file.
-2.  **Verify the relative path** `PDR_CODE_NUMBER/TAG_CROSS_REFERENCE_COMPARE/FTC-29-00-00-00-000/ATA29/readme.md` is correct in your file system.
-Adjust it if necessary.
-3.  **Create the `readme.md` file** at the path `/PDR_CODE_NUMBER/TAG_CROSS_REFERENCE_COMPARE/FTC-29-00-00-00-000/ATA29/readme.md` and **document your PDR code numbering and tag cross-referencing methodology within that file.**  Explain things like:
-    *   The structure of codes like `GPAM-AMPEL-0201-29-001-A` (what each part means - project code, aircraft model, system code, document type, revision, etc.).
-    *   The types of tags you are using (e.g., for requirements traceability, test case linking, component identification).
-    *   Examples of how tags are used and cross-referenced.
-    *   The purpose of the `FTC-29-00-00-00-000` and `ATA29` directory names (likely related to Functional Test Cases and ATA chapter).

-By implementing this approach, you'll have a well-structured and easily navigable documentation set, with clear explanations of both the technical design and the documentation system itself!

 #### 29.8.2 Applicable Normatives
 - **COAFI Part 0:** GAIA AIR Foundation & Governance.
 - **COAFI Part I:** GAIA PULSE ID.